-Hi my real name is Jason and welcome to my blog.
+Hi my real name is Jason and welcome to my (very occasional) blog.
 To give you an idea of my age, let’s just say that I was born in the year that Marty McFly was trying to return to in Back To The Future.
 That was a good year.
 Hopefully you are enjoying reading my posts as much as I enjoy writing them.

-I also run #RealTimeChem on twitter.
+I also curate #RealTimeChem on twitter.
 It’s kind of a thing.
 It has what I like to call a “brigade”.
 You can find out more about that on the blog or by going to Twitter (@RealTimeChem).

 So what is up with the name of this blog I hear somebody ask?
 The name is actually a tribute to one of my favourite musicians, Elton John.
 He created an album entitled “Captain Fantastic and the Dirt Brown Cowboy” in 1975, where Elton was (of course) Captain Fantastic and his writing partner Bernie Taupin was the Dirt Brown Cowboy.
 In my case, it fits my personality, that is split between my geek persona that loves sci-fi, fantasy and once loved to dress up as the Doctor from Doctor Who (Doctor Galactic) and the logical, serious faced, and science loving researcher (The Lab Coat Cowboy).